SPD tries to overcome grassroots scepticism on Merkel deal

 Since the SPD reluctantly agreed, after they were thrashed by Merkel in September's election, to discuss repeating their 2005-2009 right-left coalition, Gabriel has been promising not to compromise the ideals of the 150-year-old party.

-"This is not a question of how the SPD should proceed, it is a question of how Germany is doing... and what we can do for people," he said.
-He warned supporters not to obsess about the party's future or appear weak or reluctant to govern.

-"I was in two minds before.
-Now I will vote yes," said one delegate after hearing Gabriel's speech.
+Calling it a deal "for ordinary people" with Germany's first national minimum wage and concessions to the SPD on pensions and public spending, Gabriel and other SPD leaders will try to persuade party members at more than 130 rallies.

-SPD luminaries who initially voiced doubts, blaming historic defeats in 2005 and 2009 on the party forgetting its working-class roots, have since closed ranks around Gabriel, including powerful North Rhine-Westphalia state premier Hannelore Kraft.
+SPD luminaries who initially voiced doubts, blaming the historic defeats in 2005 and 2009 on the party forgetting its working-class roots, have closed ranks around Gabriel, such as powerful North Rhine-Westphalia state premier Hannelore Kraft.

-The SPD's traditionally leftist youth wing (Jusos)seemed to have come round too, although a few protested in Hofheim.
+"The needle is moving in the direction of approval," said Natascha Kohnen, an SPD leader in Bavaria, which has 64,000 members.
+She said the "indifference" she had detected ahead of this week's hard-won breakthrough had now all but faded.

-Beside the 8.50 euros per hour minimum wage deal, he cited investment in education and relaxed rules on dual citizenship, which benefit Germany's large, SPD-voting Turkish minority.
+Beside the 8.50 euros per hour minimum wage deal, he cited investment in education and relaxed rules on dual citizenship, which benefits Germany's large, SPD-voting Turkish minority.

-The Turkish Community in Germany organisation has branded the new rules a 'bitter disappointment' however, as they will only allow youngsters born in Germany to hold both passports, and not older generations living for decades in the country.

-The group's chairman Kenan Kolat said he and other leading members who are also in the SPD would vote no to the deal.
+Vogt also held out hope that Merkel's categorical rejection of tax hikes, which the SPD had promised in the campaign, were "not specifically ruled out" in the agreement in the document, though the chancellor would not see it that way.

 TICK THE BOX